LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Sensor_linearity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%

-The figure \ref{Sensor_linearity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} shows the visual representation of linearity as a plot.
+The figure \ref{Sensor_linearity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} combines the visual representation of linearity as a plot.
 The distance from the magnet to the sensor is plotted in *mm* on the x-axis.
 The measured value of the sensor is plotted on the y-axis.
 This is not directly comparable for both plots, as the sensors have different measuring ranges.
 To ensure comparability, the ideal curve is determined.
 In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves is determined.

 For both sensors, the deviation is less than *1%* over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
-With the *TLV493D*, however, the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
+With the *TLV493D* the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
-The previously performed *Background-Noise* characterisation in chapter \ref{sensor-characterisation-background-noise} shows that the linearity deviation here is due to the sensitivity of the sensor.
+The previously performed *Background-Noise* characterisation in chapter \ref{sensor-characterisation-background-noise} is explained that the linearity deviation is due to the sensitivity of the sensor.

 In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
-It is also possible to calculate these small deviations using curve fitting methods.
+It is also feasible to calculate these small deviations using curve fitting methods.
 Suitable functions are implemented in the library.

 ## Sensor Characterisation: Temperature Sensitivity